Janieta Eyre: Motherhood and Natural History Museum

-Opened in 2002 at the Christopher Cutts Gallery, Toronto, ON and the Cristinerose Gallery, New York, NY.
+Opened in 2002 at the Christopher Cutts Gallery, Toronto, Ontario, and the Cristinerose Gallery, New York, New York.
 The series documents the long, winding and rocky road of pregnancy, giving birth and postpartum depression and takes an unconventional look at motherhood.
 It was shown as a series of large-format photographs accompanied by a nine-minute video installation presented via split screen video projection in which the artist, visibly pregnant, performs symbolic rituals linked to childbirth.
 While pregnant, Eyre was seriously stricken with morning sickness.
 Some images in the series present the experience as a horror show of blood, alienation and the spectre of death.
 The gutting of a bird may give you some understanding of how Eyre felt about her own experience giving birth, and her depictions of motherhood are anything but joyful.
 In one image, My Little Piglet, Eyre stands with rows of breasts exposed like the teats of a sow, near a pram with a piglet in a bonnet, and the artist is presented as being milked dry.
 In another diptych, depicting genetics gone mad, and sarcastically titled Motherhood, two heads sprout gratuitously from one body with their baby, the severed head of a sheep they hold in their arms.
 These images bring to mind a societal attitude towards animals that is abysmal.
 "People are often appalled by it," she says, referring to the series as a whole – or rather, to its presentation of some of the darker emotions that may attend pregnancy.
 This was Eyre's way of confronting all sides of a physical and spiritual metamorphosis that she wanted to explore; sex and death are prevalent subjects in art, but motherhood is not.

 In The Scream Of Things

-Unlike some of her artist friends, Eyre had no interest in getting her child involved in her work, who feared that if she did, her child (Sadie Levine) might grow up to resent her.
-However, when her daughter turned 7, she demanded to know why she wasn't in any of her mother's photographs.
-The result in a series of unsettling photos which were exhibited in 2008 Art Mur, Montreal as well as the Begona Malone Gallery, Madrid, Spain.
-The images depict a pretty little girl kneeling or sprawled on upholstered furniture, in fine clothes and odd attitudes, with eyes bruised or covered with buttons, and with butterflies or birds fluttering around her.
-This mysterious child seems at home in these staged interiors, but is also like a visitor from another world.
+Unlike some of her artist friends, Eyre had no interest in getting her child involved in her work.
+She feared that if she did, the child might grow up to resent her.
+However, when her daughter turned 7, she wanted to know why she wasn't in any of her photographs.
+The result was a series of photos that were exhibited in 2008 at Art Mur, Montreal as well as the Begona Malone Gallery, in Madrid.
+The images depict a young girl with bruised or covered eyes placed on furniture surrounded by butterflies and birds.